|

 furniture, and medicinal plant products.
 These enterprises create good

-jobs and keep economic returns in local communities.
+jobs, keep economic returns in local communities, and keep ownership in

 Recommended